-Although the environmental conditions for cycling are ideal in Trujillo, cyclists are discouraged due to missing cycling infrastructure.
-That's why TUMI and Transporte Metropolitano de Trujillo (TMT) will implement the city's first connected cycling network.
+Although the environmental conditions for cycling are ideal in Trujillo, cycling culture has not yet fully arrived in the city.
+That's why TUMI and Transporte Metropolitano de Trujillo (TMT) have worked on awareness and capacity building for citizens on cycling.

 When the COVID-19 pandemic struck, the need to re-arrange the urban transport system of the city became apparent.
 While patronage for public transit declined, the demand for active mobility in form of walking and cycling rose significantly but faced a limited supply in comfortable and safe foot- and cycling paths.
 At the same time encouraging modal shift to cycling is seen as a solution to reduce high road congestion levels in the city while preventing the COVID-19 to spread out further.

-This will be done by building up the first network of connected cycling lanes, raising awareness, training cyclists and sensitizing car drivers.
-The aim is to seize the opportunity brought about by the pandemic to redistribute space in favour of vulnerable road users- especially cyclists and pedestrians and create the basis for a permanent cycling network.
+Preparing and guiding Trujillo towards a sustainable city by recovering public spaces and promoting the use of non-motorized transportation are the key aspects of this project.
+These are done by raising awareness, training cyclists and sensitizing car drivers.
+The aim is to seize the opportunity brought about by the pandemic to redistribute space in favour of vulnerable road users- especially cyclists and pedestrians.

-TUMI will support the Transporte Metropolitano de Trujillo (TMT) in implementing safe cycling infrastructure by guiding the detailed cycling lane and intersection design process.
-In addition to the physical measures, the TUMI pilot will address several important "soft measures" such as awareness raising (especially amonst motorists), cycling training, etc. which can ensure a safe adoption of cycling in the city supported by all citizens.
+TUMI supported the Transporte Metropolitano de Trujillo (TMT) in addressing several important "soft measures" such as awareness raising (especially amonst motorists), cycling training, etc. which can ensure a safe adoption of cycling in the city supported by all citizens.